ig011/NotesDir/README.md

 npm run dev
 ```

 After that open your web browser and go to https://localhost:3000.
-This should open **HomeAutomation** Web App.
+This should open **NotesDir** Web App.

 **BACKEND**